In a hurry? TL;DR

 How does this relate to neuroplasticity?

-Modern neuroscience supports Einstein's view.
-Neuroplasticity is the brain's physical ability to reorganise itself by forming new neural connections throughout life in response to change.
+Modern neuroscience strongly supports Einstein's perspective.
+Neuroplasticity refers to the brain's remarkable physical ability to reorganise itself, forming new neural connections and strengthening existing ones, throughout an individual's life in response to learning, experience, and environmental change.

 Is adaptability more important than IQ?